Icinga/chef-icinga2/README.md

 ## Contributing

-1. Open an issue at [Dev Icinga] regarding a bug / feature enhancement
+1. Open Bug / Feature issue at [Dev Icinga]
 2. Fork the repository on Github
 3. Create a named feature branch (like `add_component_x`)
 4. Write your change